Era Bell Thompson: Literary career

 She returned to college with the support of the Rev. Robert O'Brian family and received a B.A. degree from Morningside College in Sioux City, Iowa.
-Returning to Chicago, she did postgraduate work at Northwestern University’s Medill School of Journalism.
+Returning to Chicago, she did postgraduate work at Northwestern University's Medill School of Journalism.
 Initially unable to find a job in journalism, Thompson worked a number of small clerical jobs while continuing to write small personal writing projects and, thanks in part to a fellowship from Newberry Library, an autobiography.
 Published in 1946, it is entitled American Daughter.

-In 1947, Thompson came to the attention of Ebony.
-She joined the magazine as associate editor.
+In 1947, Thompson came to the attention of Johnson Publishing Company publisher of Negro Digest and Ebony.
+After a stint writing for the Digest, she joined Ebony magazine as associate editor.
 Two years after becoming co-managing editor, she began her foreign reporting in 1953.
 She was instrumental in shaping Ebony magazine's vision and guiding its coverage for approximately forty years while serving in a variety of editorial capacities.

 In 1954, she published a second book, Africa, Land of My Fathers, based on a tour of 18 countries in Africa.
 Thompson was still listed as an editor of Ebony in 1985, an indication of her longevity with the publication.
 She was praised for her efforts in promoting both racial and gender understanding.
 She died in Chicago on December 30, 1986.

 In 2020, Thompson was inducted into the Chicago Literary Hall of Fame.